lorainemg/lorainemg/README.md

 I build scalable, user-friendly applications using Python, FastAPI, Vue, and SQL.
 With hands-on experience in both backend and frontend, I enjoy automating complex workflows with machine learning, enhancing system performance, and making data-driven products smoother and smarter.

-💡 Currently a Senior Full Stack Developer at Jack’s Flight Club, where I optimize performance, build real-time data solutions and create tools that make finding flight deals effortless.
+💡 I have experience optimizing performance, building real-time data solutions, and creating tools that make complex processes seamless.
+I’ve developed smart IoT platforms, internal dashboards, and machine learning tools across startups and academia, focusing on scalable, user-centric systems.
 Previously, I’ve built smart IoT platforms, internal dashboards, and machine learning tools across startups and academia.
+Whether it’s optimizing performance, deploying with Docker and GitHub Actions, or diving into data with TensorFlow or Scikit-learn, I enjoy making tech that works cleanly and efficiently.

   🎓 Background in AI & NLP from the University of Havana, where I taught and mentored ML projects.
   📜 Certified [Associate Data Scientist](https://www.datacamp.com/completed/statement-of-accomplishment/track/bae4cef65b6940c1a73227d510d61ac0467e8b67) from DataCamp.